enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/block.md

 ;;;;;

-The gravity manipulation of Ploy of Featherweight usually wears off within a couple of seconds if not reapplied.
+The gravity manipulation of Ploy of Featherweight usually wears off after about a second if not reapplied.

 Applying it again to an already levitating block with a multiplier below one